ZeyKra/Vintly/README.md

 # Guinted

-Application Vinted
-A tool to simplify item's research on Vinted
+Guinted is a QOL tool to simplify item's research on Vinted